 NHS England is adding “Innovation Greenhouse” lot to the list

 Update 9.9.19 In order to provide faster routes for Integrated Care Systems to buy “tried and tested innovations for patients, populations and NHS staff”, NHS England is planning to add a new lot to the Health Services Support Framework, according to documents issued to suppliers.
 (This info comes from the NHS Procurement website.
 There is also a Digital Health report here.)

-Unsurprisingly the approved suppliers on the Health Support Services Framework include all the usual suspects and then some:
+Unsurprisingly the approved suppliers on the Health System Support Framework include all the usual suspects and then some: